“Welcome everyone!” I smiled and looked over my guitar and down at my feet as I welcomed those who would be worshiping with me that Sunday morning…

 Oh…my feet…my feet!
 They were so dirty!

 The moment it’s warm enough, I ditch the shoes.
-Barefoot or flip flops for me!
-Which means my feet get quite dirty from the time I spend in the garden and outdoors.
+Barefoot or flip-flops for me!
+This means my feet get quite dirty from the time I spend in the garden and outdoors.

 Oh, it’s wonderful!